FirebirdSQL/jaybird/src/documentation/faq.md

 ~~~

 #### Jaybird 2.2 ####

+Jaybird 2.2 is end-of-life.
+We recommend upgrading to Jaybird 4.

 Jaybird 2.2 is available on maven, with a separate artifact
 for each supported Java version.